 After identifying the quasi-sentences in the first paragraph, the next stage of the coding procedure is to decide which of the 56 categories of the Standard Coding Frame a respective quasi-sentence expresses.
-Each category of the Standard Coding Frame is specified by a set of typical issues and political ideas which are given in section 7 of this handbook.
+Each category of the Standard Coding Frame is specified by a set of typical issues and political ideas which are given in section 8 of this handbook.
 Before starting the coding procedure, the coder should read through the Standard Coding Frame and its defining ideas and issues several times.
-With only 56 categories the Standard Coding Frame is reasonably scarce so that titles of categories and their defining characteristics can be easily memorised.
-The better the coder can memorise the categories and their specifications, the easier and faster the coding procedure will be.